 Tamba Sasayama, Hyogo

-The first time I visited Tamba Sasayama, it was stormy, rainy, and thoroughly dreary — and yet I could still see how lovely this town was.
-Its walkable castle-town layout, rows of traditional merchant houses, 800-year-old pottery tradition, and sake breweries (with some even playing classical music to the fermenting vats because apparently it improves the flavor) give it depth and character — all without feeling overly polished or tourist-heavy.
-If it does get busy, the surrounding farmland is close enough to escape into — just hop on a bike and within minutes you’re pedaling through open fields and quiet country roads again.
+The first time I visited Tamba Sasayama, it was stormy, rainy, and thoroughly dreary ā and yet I could still see how lovely this town was.
+Its walkable castle-town layout, 800-year-old pottery tradition, and sake breweries that play classical music to fermenting vats (apparently to improve the flavor) give it depth and character, all without feeling overly polished or tourist-heavy.
+If it does get busy (which it can, admittedly, with tour buses), the surrounding farmland is close enough to escape into.
+Just hop on a bike, and within minutes youāre pedaling through open fields and quiet country roads again.

 Yufuin, Oita

 Yufuin is a famous hot spring town with some of the lushest green meadows I’ve seen, and its iconic Mount Yufu, with its twin-peaked top.
-While I have met people who complain that Yufuin is too touristy (and yes, it does have one touristy shopping street and those owl cafés I hate…), I still stand by this one.
-Even a short walk or bike ride (which you can rent from their Shigeru Ban-designer tourist center) will take you through some of the most beautiful, explorable countryside landscapes I have ever seen in Japan.
+While I have met people who complain that Yufuin is too touristy (and yes, it does have one touristy shopping street and those owl cafĆ©s I dislikeā¦), I still stand by this one.
+Even a short walk or bike ride (which you can rent from their Shigeru Ban-designed tourist center) will take you through some of the most beautiful countryside landscapes I have ever seen in Japan.

 Hita, Oita

-👉 If you’re considering this level, read 15 Things No One Tells You About Traveling Rural Japan.
+š If youāre considering this level, read 15 Things No One Tells You About Traveling Rural Japan.
 It covers early train cutoffs, reservation culture, and why spontaneity works differently out here.

 If this is your first or second trip to Japan, this level will still be very doable, depending on how much time you have in your itinerary.